HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Worklets are a specialized type of worker that allows lower-level access to rendering pipelines for tasks such as painting and audio processing.
 While there are four types of worklets, only two—[paint worklets](https://caniuse.com/mdn-api_css_paintworklet) and [audio worklets](https://caniuse.com/mdn-api_audioworklet)—are currently implemented in available browsers.
 One distinct performance advantage of worklets is that they run on their own threads, freeing up the main thread from expensive drawing and audio processing work.

 {{ figure_markup(
-    caption="The number of mobile pages that register at least one paint worklet.", content="0.0013%",
+    caption="The percentage of mobile pages that register at least one paint worklet.", content="0.0013%",
     classes="big-number",
     sheets_gid="263104357",